 Director, Institute of Cancer Policy & Prof, Cancer Policy & Public Health

-As a partnership of the KHP Integrated Cancer Centre executive he runs on the Centre’s exterior concerns.
-Richard is proved to be Visiting Professor (Faculty of Medicine) at Universidad Catolica (Chile), and NATO College as well as a senior fellow at the International Prevention Research Institute, Lyon.
+As a member of the KHP Integrated Cancer Centre executive he leads on the Centre’s external affairs.
+Richard is also Visiting Professor (Faculty of Medicine) at Universidad Catolica (Chile), and NATO College as well as a senior fellow at the International Prevention Research Institute, Lyon.

-He was previously Director of Clinical Programes at CRUK, and past UK Director of the Council for Emerging National Security Affairs (CENSA) a Washington-based national security research centre where his specialization was security implications of global health.
-Richard’s study programmes broaden from the socio-political policy of global cancer, to the improvement of public health systems in risk-generating areas bringing into focus on DR Congo, Afghanistan & Libya.
-He also has a strong study interest in the improvement of innovative therapeutics arised from the natural world, particularly medicinal mushrooms.
+He was formally Director of Clinical Programes at CRUK, and past UK Director of the Council for Emerging National Security Affairs (CENSA) a Washington-based national security think-tank where he specialised security implications of global health.
+Richard’s research programmes extend from the socio-political policy of global cancer, to the development of public health systems in high-risk conflict areas focusing on DR Congo, Afghanistan & Libya.
+He also has a strong research interest in the development of novel therapeutics derived from the natural world, particularly medicinal mushrooms.

-Richard recently run the first Lancet Oncology Commission that estimated the availability of cancer care in high-income countries.
+Richard recently led the first Lancet Oncology Commission that examined the affordability of cancer care in high-income countries.

 Managing Director UK, Commercial Solutions for Quintiles

-Robert has experienced of 20 years in the industry, inclusively of 11 years with Schering Healthcare where his career has in progress through superior viewpoints in sales and marketing, both in the UK and Europe.
-In 2006, he retired from Schering and was admitted in Quintiles as a Global Project Director.
-During the next four years Robert successfully run two of Quintiles most modern, international projections, prior to being accepted Head of UK Commercial Operations in June 2010.
-In January 2011 he was went further to Managing Director for UK Commercial Solutions.
+Robert has 20 years’ experience in the industry, including 11 years with Schering Healthcare where his career progressed through senior positions in sales and marketing, both in the UK and Europe.
+In 2006, he left Schering and joined Quintiles as a Global Project Director.
+During the next four years Robert successfully led two of Quintiles most innovative, multi-country projects, prior to being appointed Head of UK Commercial Operations in June 2010.
+In January 2011 he was promoted to Managing Director for UK Commercial Solutions.

 Partner in A.T.
 Kearney’s Global Pharmaceutical Practice

-Michael Thomas has consulting experience of over 20 years in pharmaceuticals and healthcare strategy.
-He has closely connected with My Canadian Pharmacy.
-He has recommended an amount of companies on pricing pattern and re-imbursement plans and, more recently, assisted companies develop disjunctive value-based re-imbursement approaches, inclusively of innovative coverage approaches for high-cost cancer drugs and partnering models with payers.
+Michael Thomas has over 20 years of consulting experience in pharmaceuticals and healthcare strategy.
+He has advised a number of companies on pricing and re-imbursement strategies and, more recently, helped companies evaluate alternative value-based re-imbursement models, including novel coverage models for high-cost cancer drugs and partnering models with payers.

-Before associating with A.T.
-Kearney, Michael was EMEA director for Sales & Marketing in the pharmaceutical business of IBM and PwC Consulting.
-He has occupied a superior ruling position in Strategy and Planning with SmithklineBeecham, and before creating consultancy ran a PR agency basing on lifestyle goods.
+Before joining A.T.
+Kearney, Michael was EMEA leader for Sales & Marketing in the pharmaceutical practices of IBM and PwC Consulting.
+He has held a senior management position in Strategy and Planning with SmithklineBeecham, and before entering consultancy ran a PR agency specialising in lifestyle products.

-He is a Visiting Professor in the Department of Economics and Related Studies at the University of York and has a superior visiting study incorporation at the Department of Public Health at the University of Oxford.
-He worked there for 10 years until December 2009 as a Board Member of the Oxford Radcliffe Hospitals NHS Trust, one of the UK’s greatest research hospitals, where he ran the Governance Committee.
+He is a Visiting Professor in the Department of Economics and Related Studies at the University of York and has a senior visiting research fellowship at the Department of Public Health at the University of Oxford.
+He served for 10 years until December 2009 as a Board Member of the Oxford Radcliffe Hospitals NHS Trust, one of the UK’s largest research hospitals, where he chaired the Governance Committee.

-Adrian’s current study contains the facts about the usage of ‘risk-sharing’ adaptations between health care payers and pharmaceutical companies, inclusively of value-based pricing methods; the economics of stratified medicine for health care payers and the pharmaceutical industry; and measuring productivity in health care.
-His duties were:
+Adrian’s current research includes the use of ‘risk-sharing’ arrangements between health care payers and pharmaceutical companies, including value-based pricing approaches; the economics of stratified medicine for health care payers and the pharmaceutical industry; and measuring productivity in health care.
+His work has included:

-- Giving lectures and taking council detailed over the last five years on concerns having a relation to pan-European HTA and relative efficiency concerns, most recently at the first Plenary session of ISPOR in Madrid, discussing the ‘Pros and Cons of a Centralized European Pricing and Reimbursement Agency,’ with Hans-Georg Eichler of the EMA;
+• Lecturing and consulting extensively over the last five years on issues relating to pan-European HTA and relative effectiveness issues, most recently at the first Plenary session of ISPOR in Madrid, debating the ‘Pros and Cons of a Centralized European Pricing and Reimbursement Agency,’ with Hans-Georg Eichler of the EMA;

-- Cooperating with the Centre for Innovation in Regulatory Science (CIRS) on concerns having relation to the scientific correlation between regulators and HTA/payer bodies, inclusively of the ground prelusory presentation to their April 2010 Workshop on regulator/HTA dialogue;
+• Working with the Centre for Innovation in Regulatory Science (CIRS) on issues relating to the scientific interaction between regulators and HTA/payer bodies, including the keynote introductory presentation to their April 2010 Workshop on regulator/HTA dialogue;

-- Co-chair together with Lou Garrison of the ISPOR Performance-Based Risk-Sharing Arrangements Good Research Practices Task Force, and has a membership of the ISPOR Task Force on Prospective Observational Studies;
+• Co-chair alongside Lou Garrison of the ISPOR Performance-Based Risk-Sharing Arrangements Good Research Practices Task Force, and a member of the ISPOR Task Force on Prospective Observational Studies;

-- Neglecting on behalf of ABPI the 2009 PPRS rations for Patient Access Schemes in the UK which involve DH and NICE implementing a “fast track” route back to NICE for products not initially found to be cost effective by NICE;
+• Negotiating on behalf of ABPI the 2009 PPRS provisions for Patient Access Schemes in the UK which involve DH and NICE implementing a “fast track” route back to NICE for products not initially found to be cost effective by NICE;

-After occupied as BBC North America Editor, Justin has associated with the team of presenters on Radio 4’s influential Today programme.
-He now takes interviews the great and the good and those making the day’s headlines – alongside John Humphrys, Jim Naughtie, Sarah Montague and Evan Davis.
+After serving as BBC North America Editor, Justin has joined the team of presenters on Radio 4’s influential Today programme.
+He now interviews the great and the good and those making the day’s headlines – alongside John Humphrys, Jim Naughtie, Sarah Montague and Evan Davis.

-In the US Justin covered all the ins and outs of the Presidential election, having him ideally granted to assess how the post-Bush, recession-fighting management measures up to the challenge.
-As well as receiving a superior membership of the White House press pack, he is still the only British journalist to be rewarded a full television interview with President Obama.
+In the US Justin covered all the twists and turns of the Presidential election, making him ideally placed to assess how the post-Bush, recession-fighting administration measures up to the challenge.
+As well as becoming a senior member of the White House press pack, he remains the only British journalist to be granted a full television interview with President Obama.
 Justin previously reported from Brussels as the BBC’s European Correspondent.
-He has also observed elections in Australia, a coup in the Maldives and Mafia trials in Italy.
-And as well as different overviews postings, he has settled Breakfast News and The World Tonight.
+He has also covered elections in Australia, a coup in the Maldives and Mafia trials in Italy.
+And as well as various overseas postings, he has anchored Breakfast News and The World Tonight.

 Chief Executive, ABPI

-Stephen Whitehead was confirmed to the role of Chief Executive of the Association of the British Pharmaceutical Industry (ABPI) in June 2011.
-He is the leading lawyer for the research-based industry in the UK.
-Stephen is a member on the ABPI Board of Management and is answerable for all aspects of the ABPI’s work.
-Stephen has detailed experience of working in controlled industries, has run fundamental change and innovative programmes and has exessive experience of imroving high operating teams.
-He has a strong individual passion and desire to the pharmaceutical industry and earlier in it took him which he spent ten years at GlaxoWellcome and Eli Lilly at UK, European and international level.
-His adequacy is in policy, public affairs, communications, pricing and reimbursement, social policy issues and reputation management.
-In his lattest role, Stephen was Group Communications Director at Prudential PLC, one of the world’s biggest assurors, a role he played for four years.
+Stephen Whitehead was appointed to the role of Chief Executive of the Association of the British Pharmaceutical Industry (ABPI) in June 2011.
+He is the chief advocate for the research-based industry in the UK.
+Stephen sits on the ABPI Board of Management and is responsible for all aspects of the ABPI’s work.
+Stephen has in-depth experience of working in regulated industries, has led significant change and modernisation programmes and has extensive experience of developing high performing teams.
+He has a strong personal passion and commitment to the pharmaceutical industry and earlier in his career spent ten years at GlaxoWellcome and Eli Lilly at UK, European and international level.
+His expertise is in policy, public affairs, communications, pricing and reimbursement, social policy issues and reputation management.
+In his last role, Stephen was Group Communications Director at Prudential PLC, one of the world’s largest insurers, a role he held for four years.
 Prior to this he was Corporate Affairs Director at Barclays PLC after coming from Allied Domecq PLC where he was Group Director of Corporate Affairs.
-His first of two communicational official duties in the pharmaceutical industry started with his promotion to Head of Communications at GlaxoWellcome UK where he successed in integration of the global corporate equivalence of Wellcome following the company’s merger.
-This was proceeded by his duties at Diageo PLC, where he was Group Alcohol Policy Director and also sat on the board of The Portman Group.
-After that, Stephen was appointed Director of Corporate Affairs for Eli Lilly’s European operation which involved management of all aspects of external communication from strategy formulation to policy development.
+His first of two communications roles in the pharmaceutical industry began with his appointment as Head of Communications at GlaxoWellcome UK where he successfully integrated the global corporate identity of Wellcome following the company’s merger.
+This was followed by his role at Diageo PLC, where he was Group Alcohol Policy Director and also sat on the board of The Portman Group.
+Latterly, Stephen was made Director of Corporate Affairs for Eli Lilly’s European operation which involved management of all aspects of external communication from strategy formulation to policy development.
 Educated at Ilkley Grammar School in West Yorkshire, and then the University of Manchester where he read American Studies, he counts his hobbies as reading political books, dog walking, film and food.